-This may seem like a no-brainer, but many people don’t take advantage of the natural heat from the sun in the winter.
-It may not feel like it with the cold air biting at your nose as you scrape ice from your car in the morning, but it is possible to harness heat from the sun to help warm up your house or apartment.
+Many people don’t take advantage of the natural heat from the sun in the winter.
+It may not feel like it with the cold air biting at your nose as you scrape ice from your car in the morning, but you can harness heat from the sun to help warm up your house or apartment.

-If you’re a homeowner, it may be a good investment to add insulation to your home—good insulation can help reduce your utility bill during the winter.
+If you’re a homeowner, it may be a good long-term investment to add or upgrade insulation in your home — good insulation can help reduce your utility bill during the winter.

 Seal Your Windows

-Remember your old college apartment with the paper-thin window panes and a whistling gap in the frame?
+Remember your old college apartment with paper-thin window panes and a whistling gap in the frame?